AnyChart/AnyChart-Meteor/README.md

 $ meteor
 ```

-Since command `meteor add anychart:anychart` is run,
+After `meteor add anychart:anychart` command is executed,
 `anychart` object becomes available in your project.

 ## Demo overview
 Here is a [Simple Integration Demo](https://github.com/anychart-integrations/meteor-simple-demo)
-with step-by-step guide of how to work with AnyChart component in Meteor.
+with the step-by-step guide of how to work with AnyChart component in Meteor.

 #### /data/DataSource.js
 Provides an imitation of real data to be used as data source for demo.